-Two construction methods depending on site access and
+Two construction methods depending on site access and levels:

-the building fits into its site and surroundings i.e. does not stand above ground like a caravan or leave the dpc showing.
+Consideration is always given to the skirt to ensure the building fits into its site and surroundings i.e. does not stand above ground like a caravan or leave the dpc showing.

 Four wall construction specifications are used: